 13. End Your Day With Gratitude

-Write down five things you are thankful for every night before bed.
+Write down five things you are thankful for every night before bed inside your gratitude journal.

 14. Learn To Say No

 Learning to say no isn’t selfish.
 It’s about being kind and mature enough to look after yourself before you help others.
 No is a complete sentence by itself, so there’s no need for explanations or excuses when you say it.